evannetwork/docker-core-ipfs/README.md

 # evan.network IPFS node

 The storage servers are used to store SmartContract payloads.
 The evan.network storage concept is based on the IPFS architecture.
-At least 2 IPFS Nodes should be provided for each MasterNode.
+At least 2 IPFS Nodes should be provided for each AuthorItynode.
 The storage servers connect to a distributed network via P2P and ensure the replication and storage of the payload.
 The nodes are added to DNS load balancing, which distributes users when accessing the IPFS.

 ## Requirements

 The technical requirements to the installed server are :
 AWS:
  - T2.xlarge /T2.large Instance
  - Min.
 5000GB EBS storage

 Azure:
  - Standard_D4_v3 / Standard_D2_v3
  - Min 5000GB Standard storage

 OnPremise:
  - 2 Xeon CPU's
  - 16GB RAM
  - 5000GB HDD storage

 Open Ports:
  - 80 - HTTP
  - 443 - HTTPS
  - 4001 - IPFS Sync